ice-lolly-ai/M/README.md

 method greet(name: text) -> text {
     return "Hello, " + name;
 }
-M+ supports both typed and inferred return types, making it flexible for both strict and inferred type use.

 2. Control Flow
 2.1 Conditional Statements
 M+ uses check for if statements and otherwise for else.